 The appearance of the graphs can be controlled via the context menu.
-Select 2.4 GHz, 5.0 GHz, or Dual to have the spectrum pane display one of the single frequency bands or two bands simultaneously (5.0 GHz and Dual are available only if you have a dual-band Wi-Spy model.)
-Select Current Level to display a line that shows the current signal amplitude; select Max Level to display a line that shows the maximum signal amplitude.
+Select 2.4 GHz, 5 GHz, 6 GHz or Dual to have the spectrum pane display one of the single frequency bands or two of three available bands simultaneously (5 GHz, 6 GHz and Dual are available only if you have a dual-band or tri-band analyzer) Select Current Level to display a line that shows the current signal amplitude; select Max Level to display a line that shows the maximum signal amplitude.
 The X-axis item allows you to select the measurement units of the horizontal axis; you can choose between Frequency in MHz and Channel numbers.
 By enabling the Waterfall view, you can have the application graph amplitude over time.
-Select 1/3, 1/2, or 2/3 of the window size to adjust the area of the window occupied by the waterfall graph.
+Select 1/3, 1/2, or

+2/3 of the window size to adjust the area of the window occupied by the waterfall graph.
 The spectrum pane can be detached from the main application window and displayed as a separate floating window.
 Use the Detach Window and Attach Window to perform the respective operations.
 You can also hide the spectrum pane by checking or unchecking the View => Spectrum item in the main application menu.